How to Remove Sticky Labels from Plastic, Glass & More

 Other articles you might like:

-Have you ever struggled to remove a sticky label or sticker from a plastic bottle, glass jar, or unique tin you wanted to reuse?
+Have you ever struggled to remove a sticky label from a bottle, jar, or unique tin you wanted to reuse?
+Do you want to know how to get stickers off plastic?
 You’re not alone.
 Many of us have tried peeling off a label, only to give up after battling stubborn adhesive residue.

 Now imagine this frustration multiplied for a business owner trying to reuse dozens of glass jars or an artisan restoring vintage containers.
 The good news?
 You don’t have to throw those items away.